pouryany/HuangLabAssessment/readme.md

 Differentially variable genes
 -----------------------------

 As we discussed in the previous section, the range of (2,3) seems like a proper threshold for subsetting variable genes.
-Here, we select the lower bound to be as inclusive as possible in the analysis
+Here, we select the lower bound to be as inclusive as possible in the analysis.

 ``` r
 vars        <- apply(expression, 1, var)